 Many businesses fall into the trap of thinking that because they spend so much time in their business, they know everything they need to about their company’s strategy.
 Unfortunately, research shows that only 5% of small business owners and employees understand their company’s strategy.

 So how can you beat that statistic and make sure that your employees are on the same page with you?
-Scorecards and dashboards are effective strategic management systems that helps you keep track of your business.
-Beyond this, it is a performance measurement system that tracks workload and a tool that helps your team communicate ideas and needs.
+Scorecards and dashboards are effective strategic management systems that help you keep track of your business.
+Beyond this, it is a performance measurement system that tracks workload and a tool that helps your team communicate ideas and needs to achieve your business goals.

 Financial Dashboards Needs

 Now, let’s talk about financial dashboards.
 If you, like many other small businesses, don’t have a financial dashboard you might be wondering where to start.
 There are five traits that all good financial dashboards share.
+You should be able to customize your dashboard designs to fit your brand identity and client preferences.
 You should look for these traits when you develop your company’s financial dashboard.

 Current

 The most essential trait of a good dashboard is its timeliness.
-Your dashboard absolutely must be able to use the most current data from your company.
+Your dashboard absolutely must be able to pull data from multiple platforms to use the most current data from your company.
 Remember, the dashboard is all about getting a snapshot of the company in that specific moment.
 Using old, out-of-date data can hinder the effectiveness of your dashboard.
 Further, using stale data could lead you down a path of making the wrong decisions.

 Actionable

 Your dashboard must highlight KPIs that are easy for you and your team to understand and act upon.
 Your dashboard is a tool to help you make quick, simple adjustments on the fly.
 The KPIs you choose for your dashboard should spark questions when you see them and inspire you to dig further into the data and see new patterns.
 Too often business owners will pick KPIs that are not impactful or don’t give leaders actionable data.
-When deciding on KPIs, think about how a chance in a given metric would impact your actions.
+When deciding on KPIs, think about how a change in a given metric would impact your actions and focus on the key performance indicators that matter most to your business.

 Intuitive